dhiren-netizens/endurance-by-gymfit/readme.txt

 = Does this theme support any plugins? =

-Endurance By GymFit includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Endurance By GymFit includes support for Contact Form 7 & Wordfence Security.

 == Changelog ==